SaschaProdware/SaschaProdware/README.md

 - 👋 Hi, I’m @SaschaProdware
-- 👀 I’m interested in Golf, Diving, Geocaching
+- 👀 I’m interested in Data & Analytics
-- 🌱 I’m currently learning modern Datawarehouse (datalake, synapse)
+- 🌱 I’m currently using modern Datawarehouse (fabric, onelake, formerly synapse, datalake)
 - 💞️ I’m looking to collaborate on business intelligence
 - 📫 How to reach me: mail